How to Create a Database in Excel with Pictures (5 Easy Steps)

 • Several variables are defined for use in the following steps:

-• selectedCell: Represents the cell in the database worksheet where the image will be stored.
+• selectedCell : Represents the cell in the database worksheet where the image will be stored.

-• imgHeight: Stores the height of the loaded image.
+• imgHeight : Stores the height of the loaded image.

-• imgWidth: Stores the width of the loaded image.
+• imgWidth : Stores the width of the loaded image.

-• imgRatio: Represents the aspect ratio of the image.
+• imgRatio : Represents the aspect ratio of the image.

-• img: Refers to a shape (presumably an image) that will be added to the worksheet.
+• img : Refers to a shape (presumably an image) that will be added to the worksheet.

 • Setting the Selected Cell:

 • The selectedCell variable is assigned to the cell in the database worksheet where the image will be stored.
-This cell corresponds to row r and column 7 (column G).
+This cell corresponds to row and column 7 (column G).

 • Calculating Image Dimensions: